microMIMESIS (Twisting Symmetries / Golem's Dream)

 Polish Academy of Sciences, Institute of Bioorganic Chemistry in Poznan, KNOW RNA Consortium

 Poznan Supercomputer and Networking Centre

-RNA (ribonucleic acid) is a unique chemical molecule that can function in living organisms in various different ways.
+RNA (ribonucleic acid) is a unique bio-molecule.
 It can be a storage and messenger of genetic information that passes the information from DNA to proteins.
-In fact the RNA molecular machinery called ribosomal RNA is responsible for protein biosynthesis in every living cell.
-In addition, many RNA molecules can catalyze chemical reactions like proteins or perform a plethora of regulatory roles that are the key to the metabolism of the cells and are absolutely essential for life at the molecular level 1.
+In addition, many RNA molecules can catalyze chemical reactions like proteins or perform a plethora of regulatory roles that are the key to the metabolism of the cells and are absolutely essential for life at the molecular level.

 RNA today is considered to be the best candidate for the “seed of life”, which predated the emergence of contemporary cellular life forms .
 We can now imagine a living world without DNA and without proteins, but we cannot imagine one without RNA.
 Indeed, the research on the evolution of life at molecular level has used the comparative analyses of rRNA molecules, which are present in absolutely all organisms living on Earth.
 Thus, new representations of the Tree of Life, based e.g., on rRNA sequences, have already replaced old imageries.
 The Greek concept developed in the Middle Ages as scala naturae and later adopted by Charles Darwin, loses its linear character of an evolutionary ladder for the sake of increasingly complicated topology of possible life forms, a big Web of Life we are part of.

 While the chemical structure of RNA resembles DNA, it rarely forms long double stranded helices but complex spatial shapes that may have different functions in cells.